GU

 Rupununi Savannah

 The Rupununi Savannah, a vast grassland region in southwestern Guyana, features a unique cuisine influenced by the region's unique ecosystem and the traditions of the Wapishana and other indigenous groups.
 Cattle ranching is a significant activity, and beef features prominently in the local diet.
 Cassava, peanuts, and other crops are also cultivated.
 Traditional dishes include pepperpot, cook-up rice with beef, and various preparations using locally sourced ingredients.
-The Rupununi cuisine offers a distinct culinary experience, reflecting the region's unique environment and cultural heritage.
+Restaurants like Pyramid Restaurant & Pub in La Jalousie serve hearty meat dishes and fresh local ingredients.

 Cultural Significance: